You need a vacation. You’ve earned it. But can you manage to get away?

 Finding the right time to go is the most difficult part of taking a vacation.
 Lawyers can’t predict much of their workload, but you must work around trials and closings.
 Optimal vacation time can differ by practice area.
 For litigators, August usually is slower because judges often vacation then.
 Similarly, tax attorneys know when their business ebbs and flows around various regulatory deadlines.

-In our volatile legal marketplace, with companies and law firms dissolving, merging, or adding or dropping practice groups, it’s not a good idea to leave the office for an extended period if your organization or department is going through major changes.
+In our volatile legal marketplace, with layoffs looming and companies and law firms dissolving, merging, or adding or dropping practice groups, it’s not wise to leave the office for an extended period if your organization or department is going through major changes.
 You want to safeguard your position in the new version of the entity going forward.
 Likewise, don’t knowingly absent yourself when top management or important clients visit.

 It’s irresponsible to take off when too many others or key attorneys on client matters are out for any reason.
 Just because partners are on vacation doesn’t mean they won’t notice you’re out.
-Client demands don’t stop when partners leave town.
+Client demands don’t stop when lawyers leave town.
 You need to be there if an urgent matter arises, or if a vacationing partner calls in for assistance.
 This includes holidays – which need lawyer coverage – especially when you’re junior.
-The more seniority you accrue, the better shot you’ll have at time off during holiday periods.
+The more seniority you accrue and the larger client base you control, the better shot you’ll have at time off during holiday periods.

 Even if you’ve plotted the least disruptive time to leave, and given everyone plenty of notice, something can pop up at the last minute to foil your plans.
 If a client is in crisis, you must be there.
-About one in five employed adults reported to the Expedia.com survey that they’ve cancelled or postponed vacation plans because of work.
 A word to the wise: Buy trip cancellation insurance.

 Duration

 Law firm life is not a five-days-a-week job.
 Beware of trying to skirt the vacation issue by taking too many long weekends rather than scheduling longer chunks of time off.
 You might be able to extend a business trip a few days here and there, but pick your battles wisely.
-Repeated absences on Mondays and/or Fridays can earn you a reputation for being unreliable, especially if you leave colleagues scrambling to meet Friday deadlines or handling your work over weekends.
-Furthermore, constant absences may backfire when you need to be out of the office for an important event.
+This practice was less noticeable with remote work policies, but with legal employers increasingly requiring in-office attendance, repeated absences on Mondays and/or Fridays can earn you a reputation for being unreliable.
+This is especially true if you leave colleagues scrambling to meet Friday deadlines or handling your work over weekends.
+Furthermore, constant absences may backfire when you need to be out of the office on a required in-office day for an important event.

 Many attorneys – especially those gunning for partnership – worry about appearing less dedicated than their counterparts.
 Thus, they fear that taking a vacation may hinder their future success at the firm.
 Your best bet for deciding how to schedule your vacation time is to look at your firm’s culture.
 Do partners routinely skip vacations?
 How did the newly minted partners manage their vacation time as they were moving up through the ranks?
 This is a matter you might want to discuss with your mentor.